All Hotels

 Considerations

-Service lacks recognition and personalization expected at this price point
+Service lacks guest recognition and personalization

-Concierge struggles with high-end restaurant reservations
+Concierge struggles with premium restaurant bookings

 What People Say